muhkartal/NeuroMed/docs/Api_doc.md

 Authentication is performed using API keys.
 To obtain an API key:

-1. Create an account on the MedExplain Developer Portal
+1. Create an account on the Vital Developer Portal
 2. Navigate to API Keys in your account settings
 3. Generate a new API key with appropriate permissions